NHSDigital/vaccinations-app/README.md

 Our release strategy is based on Semantic Versioning and utilizes tagged commits.
 To create a new release, please follow the steps outlined below:

-1.  **Merge and Synchronize with Remote:** After merging your changes into the `main` branch, ensure your local repository is synchronized with the remote.
+1.  **Write a commit, push and Synchronize with Remote:** After merging your changes into the `main` branch, ensure your local repository is synchronized with the remote.
 Execute the following commands:

     ```bash
+    git commit -m 'your commit message'
     git push origin main
     git pull --rebase origin main
     ```

-    Wait for the continuous integration/build pipeline to complete successfully.
+    IMPORTANT: Wait for the continuous integration/build pipeline to complete successfully.

 2.  **Determine Release Type:** Assess the nature of the changes included in this release to determine the appropriate semantic version increment: